Nintendo Account: Availability

 Pre-registration for a Nintendo Account began on February 17, 2016, in 16 markets.
 A Nintendo Account is required to sign up on My Nintendo.
 On March 31, 2016, the Nintendo Account, and consequently My Nintendo, was released in 39 markets, and has since been released in more.
 As of March 2019, Nintendo Account recognizes up to 167 territories.

 Similarly to predecessor Club Nintendo, as well as the Nintendo eShop, the Nintendo Network ID and My Nintendo, the Nintendo Account is not IP-restricted, and users from unlisted territories (as well as from listed territories with lesser services) can sign up for a Nintendo Account and use the service, in a country address different from their own without any known repercussions.
 However, persistent limits of the selected regional Nintendo eShop of choice applies.
 Regardless, the Nintendo Account is supported in more territories than Club Nintendo was, albeit many of the territories added later may be limited to only Nintendo mobile app support.

+On May 31, 2023, Nintendo stopped operations in Russia through their European subsidiary, including payments on the Nintendo eShop and the creation of new Nintendo Accounts in the country.
+In addition, all payment information related to Russian consumers associated with their accounts was deleted.